 At USC, I have continued to pursue my interests in race and ethnicity in California and the West under the direction of George Sanchez and Bill Deverell.

 - B.A.
 History, University of California, San Diego, 06/2011

 Summary Statement of Research Interests

 - I am a historian of race and ethnicity in the United States with a temporal focus on the twentieth century and a geographic emphasis on California and the West.
-My research centers on the intersections of race, space, and politics among second generation Mexican Americans in California.
-In particular, my work looks at the postwar formation of ethnic grassroots organizations, like the Community Service Organization (CSO) founded in the East Los Angeles community of Boyle Heights in 1947, to understand the interplay between ethno-racial identity formation and the evolution of ethnic politics among Mexican Americans in postwar Southern California.
-Viewing organic postwar community mobilizations as essential to the evolution of Mexican American politicization, my research seeks to reframe Chicano/a historiography beyond the interpretive binaries of radicalism and conservatism and assimilationists versus anti-assimilationists.
+My research centers on the intersection of race, space, and politics among second generation Mexican Americans in California.
+In particular, I examine the emergence of postwar ethnic grassroots organizations in greater Los Angeles in order to complicate understandings of Mexican American identity formation and political expression.
+More generally, my research seeks to integrate Chicano/Latino efforts for social justice with the larger Civil Rights Movement of the mid-to-late 20th century.

-- 20th century U.S.; California; Race and Ethnicity; Spatial politics; Mexican American identity, culture, and politics.
+- 20th century U.S.; California; Race and Ethnicity; Chicano/Latino identity and politics.